Last Updated: May 24th

-Netflix does not hold the monopoly on good series worth streaming.
-While Netflix certainly features more and better original programming, Amazon Prime Video holds their own in that department, and they continue to beef up their offerings.
+While Netflix features more and better original programming, Amazon Prime Video holds their own in that department, and they continue to beef up their offerings.
 As far as licensed content goes, however, Amazon Prime may hold a slight edge, thanks to owning exclusive rights to HBO’s back catalog.

-If you’re trying to figure out what to watch next, here’s a great place to start with a look at 25 of the best shows on Amazon Prime Video right now, and none of these titles are currently available on Netflix.
+If you’re trying to figure out what to watch next, a great place to start are the 30 best shows on Amazon Prime Video right now, and none of these titles are currently available on Netflix.

 Loosely based on Phillip K. Dick’s 1962 novel of the same name (it also bears some resemblance to Philip Roth’s The Plot Against America), The Man in the High Castle is set in an alternative, dystopian world where Germany won World War II.
 Basically, the East Coast is occupied by the Germans, and the West Coast is occupied by the Japanese, and there’s a no-man’s land in between.
 Exec-produced by Ridley Scott and Frank Spotnitz (The X-Files), the series sees various characters working to form a resistance against their occupation by collecting “forbidden newsreels” that show the alternate history in which the Allies won the war in an effort to reveal a larger truth about how the world should be.
 A dark exploration of what it means to be American, The Man in the High Castle is a well-acted, tense, and often violent dystopian thriller with plenty of twists and turns to keep viewers guessing.